Operating System Challenges

 A Note About Multi-Core and Multi-Processor Systems

 Our testing has shown that many of the timing problems that arise from the operating system attending to other programs are significantly reduced when running on a processor with multiple cores.
 For example, Appendix A reports a 0% missed clock read rates when we tested E-Prime on two different multi-core CPU systems, but a missed tick rate of approximately 10% when running the same test on a single processor machine.
-Nevertheless, operating system-related timing errors cannot be completely eliminated, and the E-Prime solutions described in this chapter should still be applied to multi-processor systems.
+Nevertheless, operating system-related timing errors cannot be completely eliminated, and the E-Prime solutions described in GENERAL: Operating System Solutions should still be applied to multi-processor systems.